Attack of the Show!

 Attack of the Show!
-(AOTS) is an American live television program and that aired on G4.
+(AOTS) is an American live television program that aired on G4.
 AOTS features segments on pop culture, video games, and movies.
 After an initial run from 2005 to 2013 (which originally aired from 2005 until 2013, weeknights on G4, G4 Canada, Fuel TV, HOW TO Channel, and Maxxx), the show was revived in 2021 and canceled again when the network closed in 2022.
 The second incarnation of the program featured an ensemble cast, including returning original host Kevin Pereira, Kassem G, Fiona Nova, Gina Darling, Will Neff, and Austin Creed.

 History

 The show premiered on March 28, 2005, as a replacement for The Screen Savers.
 The show originally aired live five days a week; the week of January 2, 2006, the show was truncated to air for only four days a week.
 Fridays featured a "Mash Up" that compiled segments from the week's four live shows.
 These segments often include skits, reviews, and general discussions.
 The show returned to live shows five days a week in September 2008, but G4 announced as of March 2, 2009, Attack of the Show! would go to four days a week with a "best of" show running in the Friday time-slot.
-Attack of the Show! aired its 1,000th episode in July 2009.
+Attack of the Show! aired its 1,000th episode in July 2009, which included a skit in which guest of the episode Alan Thicke kissed Olivia Munn.
 Attack of the Show! upgraded to high-definition on April 5, 2010, to coincide with its first-ever "Epic April" event of new premieres and stunts.
 Along with the addition of Candace Bailey, on January 1, 2011, Attack of the Show "respawned" with new graphics and a new set.

 On October 26, 2012, G4 canceled Attack of the Show! due to low ratings, five months after Kevin Pereira canceled his contract.
 The series taped its final scenes on December 21, 2012.

 On January 23, 2013, the final episode from the original run of Attack of the Show! aired.
 After a brief montage of clips from AOTS history and final goodbyes from the show's hosts and staff, the series ended with former Screen Savers hosts Patrick Norton and Leo Laporte in a coffee shop, acting as if the entire run of AOTS had been a dream.
 They then don "rocket packs" and fly off to work in a skyscraper adorned with the old TechTV logo, as the theme song of The Screen Savers plays.
 Afterwards, text came up on the screen against a gray background that read, "To our fans, our haters, and the Internet, thanks for seven kick-ass years.
 TTYL, Attack of the Show," with the Attack of the Show! theme playing at the end.